 Mitigate risk with automated Canary Deployments

 Simplify Testing and Debugging: Record and replay functions to inspect function behavior

 Optimize cost/performance: control CPU, memory, number of instances, autoscaling

-Fission Workflows enable the orchestration of a sequence of serverless functions to create an application.
-Workflows make it easy and fast for developers to create more complex applications without needing to be Kubernetes experts.
+Fission Workflows enable composition of serverless functions to create an application by defining a sequence of tasks, decisions, and loops.
+Workflows make it easy and fast for developers to create more complex applications.

 Create API backends for web and mobile apps without managing servers.
 Just write functions, and map them to HTTP routes.
 Fission takes care of the rest: deployment, routing, scalability, availability.
 Use Kubernetes’ service discovery and networking to interoperate with other services, like Redis, Postgres, Etcd etc.